 Mtrek’s painful learning curve was part of its appeal for me.
-It was a badge of honor to be able to sit at a Unix terminal, stare at a bunch of numbers, and crush your enemies.
-Mtrek was also a tantalizing preview of the connected nature of the the Internet.
+It was a badge of honor to be able to sit at a Unix terminal, staring at a bunch of numbers, and crush your enemies.
+Mtrek was also a tantalizing preview of the connected nature of the Internet.
 Remember, this was the late 80s and we were years away from the arrival of the consumable Internet afforded us by web browsers.
 Most important to me, Mtrek arrived when I was early in my computer science career, so it wasn’t just a way to avoid studying; it was a machine I desperately wanted to understand.

-After months of playing, I learned that one of the the game’s creators, Chuck L. Peterson (“clp”) was a frequent player.
+After months of playing, I learned that one of the game’s creators, Chuck L. Peterson (“clp”) was a frequent player.
 After one particularly successful evening with my Romulan Bird of Prey, I mailed clp and asked if there was anything, however small, I could do to help with the game.
 Without as much a signal question to vet my qualifications, he gave me a project.

 In Mtrek, there are a handful of bots that perform various utility and housekeeping tasks within the game.
 One of these bots the THX-1138 ran around the quadrants, and he wanted to alter its behavior.
 He sent me the source, gave me the barest of explanations of the code, and sent me on my way.